MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-govern.md

 - **Continuous improvement of asset security posture:** Governance teams should focus on improving and enforcing standards to keep up with the cloud and attackers.
 Information technology (IT) organizations must react quickly to new threats and adapt accordingly.
 Attackers constantly evolve their techniques, while defenses continuously improve and might need to be activated.
 You can’t always incorporate all necessary security measures in the initial setup.

-- **Policy-driven governance:** This governance ensures consistent implementation by defining policies once and applying them automatically across resources.
+- **Policy-driven governance:** This governance ensures consistent implementation because you define policies once and apply them automatically across resources.
 This process limits wasted time and effort on repeated manual tasks.
 It's often implemented by using Azure Policy or non-Microsoft policy automation frameworks.

 To maintain agility, best practices guidance is often iterative.
 It digests small pieces of information from multiple sources to create the whole picture and continuously make small adjustments.